Wedding of Rainier III, Prince of Monaco, and Grace Kelly

-The wedding of Rainier III, Prince of Monaco, and Grace Kelly, took place on 18 and 19 April 1956 at the Prince's Palace of Monaco and the Saint Nicholas Cathedral.
+The wedding of Rainier III, Prince of Monaco, and Grace Kelly took place on 18 and 19 April 1956 at the Prince's Palace of Monaco and the Saint Nicholas Cathedral.
 The groom was the sovereign prince of the Principality of Monaco.
 The bride was an American film star.

-The wedding was watched by over 30 million viewers on live television, broadcast by Metro-Goldwyn-Mayer Studios.
+The wedding was watched by over 30 million viewers on live television, broadcast by Metro-Goldwyn-Mayer Studios, along with 9 television networks broadcasting to Télé Monte-Carlo via Eurovision.
 The marriage was met with mass attention from the public, described as the "wedding of the century" and the "world's most anticipated wedding" by the media, as well as "the first modern event to generate media overkill" by biographer Robert Lacey.

 Engagement announcement

-Rainier was, at the time of their engagement, the prince of Monaco, having ascended to the throne in May 1949, while Grace Kelly was an American actress who starred in several significant films in the 1950s, such as Rear Window (1954) with James Stewart and The Country Girl (1954) with Bing Crosby, for which she won the Academy Award for Best Actress.
+Rainier was, at the time of their engagement, the Prince of Monaco, having ascended to the throne in May 1949, while Grace Kelly was an American actress who starred in several significant films in the 1950s, such as Rear Window (1954) with James Stewart and The Country Girl (1954) with Bing Crosby, for which she won the Academy Award for Best Actress.